launchcodedev/ninja-print/README.md

 # What is it?

-Ninja Print is a utility for printing human-readable special characters.
+`ninprint` is a utility for printing human-readable special characters.

 Are you ever working with binary or string data that contains special characters (NUL, CR, LF, etc)?
-Unfortunately standard print commands (`echo`, `printf`, `console.log`, etc) will not display special characters, making it difficult to determine exactly where they exist in a `string`.
-Ninja Print makes your life easy by printing out a human-readable form of each character.
+Unfortunately standard print commands (`echo`, `printf`, `console.log`, etc) will not display special characters, making it difficult to determine exactly where they exist in a `string`. `ninprint` makes your life easy by printing out a human-readable form of each character.

 # Installation